Tibetan culture: Cuisine

 Tibetan kitchen items.
 The butter churn is of a small size with shoulder strap, suitable for nomadic life.

-The Cuisine of Tibet is quite distinct from that of its neighbours.
+The Cuisine of Tibet is notably distinct from that of neighbouring regions.
 Tibetan crops must be able to grow at high altitudes, although a few areas in Tibet are low enough to grow such crops as rice, oranges, lemon and bananas.
 The most important crop in Tibet is barley.
 Flour milled from roasted barley, called tsampa, is the staple food of Tibet.
 It is eaten mostly mixed with the national beverage, the butter tea.
-Butter tea perfectly fits the needs of the human body in these high altitudes as it contains butter (protein and fat), milk (protein, fat and calcium), salt and tea.
+Butter tea suits the needs of the human body in these high altitudes as it contains butter (protein and fat), milk (protein, fat and calcium), salt and tea.
 Tibetan cuisine contains a wide variety of dishes.
 The most famous are Momos (Tibetan dumplings).
 Balep is Tibetan bread eaten for breakfast and lunch.
 There many other types of balep bread and fried pies.
 Thukpa is noodle soup.
 It consists of noodles of various shapes, vegetables, and meat in broth.
 Tibetan cuisine is traditionally served with bamboo chopsticks, in contrast to other Himalayan cuisines which are eaten by hand.
 Small soup bowls are also used by Tibetans, and the rich are known to have used bowls of gold and silver.

 Since only a few crops grow at such high altitudes, many features of Tibetan cuisine are imported, such as tea, rice and others.
 Meat dishes are likely to be yak, goat, or mutton, often dried, or cooked into a spicy stew with potatoes.
-Tibetans would never eat dogs and fish only in special cases as dogs are regarded as domestic animals and also guard dogs, and fishes are one of the Eight Auspicious Symbols of Buddhism.
+Consumption of dog and fish meat is taboo; dogs are considered working animals serving roles such as guard dog, and fish are one of the Eight Auspicious Symbols of Buddhism.

 Mustard seed is cultivated in Tibet, and therefore features strongly in its cuisine.
 Yak yogurt, butter and cheese are frequently eaten, and well-prepared yogurt is considered something of a prestige item.

 In larger Tibetan towns and cities many restaurants nowadays serve Sichuan-style Chinese food.
 Western imports and fusion dishes, such as fried yak and chips, are also popular.
 Nevertheless, many small restaurants serving traditional Tibetan dishes persist in both cities and the countryside.